An alternative rock group formed in California

 E's effort to come to terms with the deaths of his mother and sister, is usually considered his magnum opus.

-was released in February 2013.Not to be confused with
+was released in 2014.Not to be confused with

 the ones hiding in your hovercraft. discography